-Want groceries for your 2018 Walt Disney World vacation?
-Using a grocery delivery service is a great and inexpensive way to get snacks and healthy foods brought to your hotel.
-This post offers tips and a comparison of options available from Garden Grocer to Amazon Prime Now or Pantry to Ubering to Trader Joe’s, plus some other methods.
-It also details our first-hand experiences using Garden Grocer and other options we’ve used, plus potential hacks for getting groceries.
+Want groceries for your Walt Disney World vacation?
+Using a delivery service is a money-saving way to get snacks and foods brought to your hotel.
+This post offers tips, info, and a comparison of Garden Grocer, Amazon Prime Now, Ubering to Trader Joe’s, Whole Foods, or Publix.
+(Updated May 1, 2023.)